manjuraj/scala-abc/README.md

 ## scala-abc

-Skeleton scala project with sbt
+Skeleton scala project with sbt.
+This skeleton uses scala 2.11.8 and sbt 0.13.15

 ## Build